10 Famous Pop Art Artists You Should Know

 Roy Lichtenstein – Revolutionizing Modern Art

 One of the first names in Pop Art to garner widespread renown, Roy Lichtenstein quickly became a leading figure of the movement.
 His work was mainly inspired by comic strips, and even though it often met with negative criticism of banality and lack of originality, it defined the basic premise of Pop Art through parody.
 The high-impact, iconic images of Lichtenstein have revolutionized Pop Art and Modern Art.
 By removing himself from the dominating Abstract Expressionism, which focused on the tragic themes of the artists’ souls, Roy found his inspiration in the surrounding culture, and not through exploration of the artist’s individual feelings.
 He built a significant body of work from mass-reproduced images, which provoked endless debates over the notions of originality, consumerism and explored the fine line between art and entertainment.
 This was exactly one of the highlighted principles of Pop Art which dwelled on an exploration of all forms of communication and messages through codes or language.

 Keith Haring – Timeless Visual Language

 One of the most widely recognized visual languages of the 20th century came straight out of Pop Art, with Keith Haring being responsible for its creation.
-When you see his work, there are no mistakes about it, you instantly know whether it’s Haring or not, no need second guessing.
+When you see his work, there are no mistakes about it, you instantly know whether it’s Haring or not, no need to second guess.
 His iconic characters and signature style are still very much present and popular in today’s society.
 Haring was another leading figure in the effort to break down the barriers between high and low art, and create art that is for everyone.
-Aiming to make his art even more accessible to people, he opened up a retail store called the Pop Shop where he sold posters, T-shirts and other affordable items featuring his signature designs.
+Aiming to make his art even more accessible to people, he opened up a retail store called the Pop Shop where he sold posters, T-shirts and other affordable Pop Art images featuring his signature designs.
 Even though his life abruptly ended due to AIDS-related complications, Haring left behind a highly prolific career of a groundbreaking artist whose work resonates decades later in the modern culture.

 Robert Rauschenberg – Capturing the Visual Noise in a Framework of Ironic Allegory